Local solution to an energy critical 2-D stochastic wave equation with exponential nonlinearity in a bounded domain: Local well-posedness - preliminary results

 \subsection{Definition of a local mild solution}

-In this subsection we introduce the definitions of local and maximal local solutions that we adopt in this paper; they are modifications of definitions used earlier, such as in \cite{BMS2005}. \begin{Definition} A local mild solution to Problem \eqref{StocWeCp} is a $\Dom(\nA^{1/2})$-valued continuous and adapted process $u= \{ u(t): t \in [0,\tau) \}$, where \begin{enumerate} \item $\tau$ is an accessible $\mathbb{F}$-stopping time, \item there exists an approximating sequence $\{ \tau_n \}_{n \geq 1}$ of $\mathbb{F}$-stopping time for $\tau$, such that
+In this subsection we introduce the definitions of local and maximal local solutions we adopt in this paper.
+They are modifications of definitions used in earlier papers, see e.g. \cite{Brz+M+S_2005}.